 One of the best things you can do for your future self is to save for retirement.
-Unfortunately, according to recent research, about one-third of Americans have $5,000 or less set aside for retirement.
-It’s never too early to start thinking about your financial future, and your retirement savings are essential.
+Unfortunately, recent research indicates that a significant portion of Americans are falling short in this area.
+According to a 2023 survey, about 22% of Americans have less than $5,000 in retirement savings.

 If you’re looking for a way to sock money away for retirement, your 403(b) plan could be just what you need.
 These retirement plans are offered by employers in the nonprofit sector and some other careers, like public education and healthcare.
 If your employer offers a 403(b) plan, here’s what to expect.

 A 403(b) is sometimes called a Tax-Sheltered Annuity (TSA) plan.
 For practical purposes, it’s basically a 401(k) plan for people who work for qualifying tax-exempt organizations, certain hospital organizations, or employees of public schools.
 Government employees, church workers, and even librarians might also have access to a 403(b) plan.

 Your employer chooses what type of plan they are willing to offer, so you can’t choose to participate in a 401(k) instead.
 Your 403(b) plan will come with different investment options, usually in the form of mutual funds that allow you to create a portfolio that matches your risk tolerance.

 However, it’s important to understand that the annuity agreement involved makes for a couple of tricky situations that might not apply to other retirement plans: